 The last restaurant was an Italian restaurant that was good enough, but nothing special.
 After trying all the restaurants, we wished we had eaten at the Mexican restaurant every single night.

-► For Kids: This is a fun resort, with great access to the beach and lots of fun time in the sun.
+► For Kids: This is a fun family resort in Cancun, with great access to the beach and lots of fun time in the sun.
 We really enjoyed this resort, and the kids liked going in and out of the kids club.
 It wasn’t quite as secure as I would have preferred, but the workers seemed to have a really good handle on things and we always stayed close by.
 All three of the kids loved the freezing cold water slide, and play fighting with their boogie boards on the sun deck while the other guests cheered them on.